 THE WOMAN BEHIND THE FLEECE

-I'm Scarlet Aguilar-Martínez, designer and tailor based out of Norfolk, Virginia.
+I'm Scarlet Aguilar-Martínez, designer, and seamtress based out of Norfolk, Virginia.

 Roraima Gear is inspired by the high quality garment construction techniques and materials one sees in human gear, but aimed for our dogs.
 Roraima Gear was born after I began hiking in my late twenties and found it hard to find gear that fit my smaller barrel shaped pug mix, Nacho.
 I have a family background in garment construction and decided to begin making gear for Nacho, and it eventually expanded to other dogs.

 JUKI, THE LOCKSTITCH

 The 2nd hardest working element in the workshop.

 The most hardest working element in the workshop.

 NACHO - part beagle, part pug, 100% tweedle dingus